ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 analysis_script_NEW.py
 ```

-A version control system will replace this mess with a well-ordered and labelled history of edits that you can freely browse through, and will greatly simply collaborating with other people on writing new code.
+A Version Control System (VCS) like git will replace this mess with a _well-ordered and labelled history_ of edits that you can freely browse through, and will greatly simply collaborating with other people on writing new code.

 ### What is git?

-- A very popular VCS
-- git is FOSS and already deployed on many systems
-- Created by Linus Torvalds for
-- Used by most open-source projects in the Scientific Python ecosystem
-- Also used by Project Pythia.
-- Learning git will improve your own workflows and also enable collaborations.
+#### Git is not GitHub

+That's the first thing to understand.
+GitHub is a web-based platform for hosting code and collaborating with other people.
+On the other hand, **git is a command-line software package for Version Control**.
+It runs on your local computer as well as under the hood on GitHub.
+You need to understand something about version control with git in order to use many of GitHub's collaboration features.

+#### A little history and nomenclature

+Git has been around [since the mid-2000s](https://en.wikipedia.org/wiki/Git).
+It was originally written by Linus Torvalds specifically for use in development of the Linux kernel.
+Git is [FOSS](https://foundations.projectpythia.org/foundations/github/what-is-github.html#free-and-open-source-software-foss) and comes pre-installed on many Linux and Mac OS systems.

+There are many other VCSs out there.
+A few that you might encounter in scientific codebases include [Subversion](https://subversion.apache.org), [Mercurial](https://www.mercurial-scm.org), and [CVS](http://cvs.nongnu.org).
+However, git is overwhelmingly the VCS of choice for open-source projects in the Scientific Python ecosystem these days (as well as among software developers more generally).

+There is no universally agreed-upon meaning of the name "git".
+From the [git project's own README file](https://github.com/git/git/blob/master/README.md):

+> The name "git" was given by Linus Torvalds when he wrote the very first version.
+He described the tool as "the stupid content tracker" and the name as (depending on your mood):
+>
+> - random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
+The fact that it is a mispronunciation of "get" may or may not be relevant.
+> - stupid. contemptible and despicable. simple.
+Take your pick from the dictionary of slang.
+> - "global information tracker": you're in a good mood, and it actually works for you.
+Angels sing, and a light suddenly fills the room.
+> - "goddamn idiotic truckload of sh\*t": when it breaks

+#### Git is a distributed VCS

+Aside from being free and widely deployed, an important distinguishing feature of git is that it is a distributed Version Control System.
+Essentially this means that every git directory on every computer is a complete independent repository with complete history.

+When we cloned the [`github-sandbox`](https://github.com/ProjectPythia/github-sandbox) repository back in the [Cloning and Forking](github-cloning-forking) section, we not only copied the current repository files but also the entire revision history of the repo.

+In this section we are going to explore basic git usage _on our local computer_.
+Nothing that we do here is going to affect other copies of the repositories stored elsewhere. _So don't worry about breaking anything!_

+Later, we will explore how to collaborate on code repositories using GitHub.
+But in keep in mind the basic idea that _all git repos are equal and independent_!
+You will have separate copies of repos stored on your local machine and in your GitHub organization.

+Now that we are oriented, let's dive into some basic git usage with the [`github-sandbox`](https://github.com/ProjectPythia/github-sandbox) repository!

 ## Inspect a git repository with `git status`

 First, make sure you followed the steps in the [Cloning a repository](github-cloning-forking) lesson to make a clone of the `github-sandbox` repo on your local computer.
 Navigate to wherever you saved your copy of the repo.
-Remember, when you made the clone, you got a complete, independent copy of everything in the repo.
-So don't worry about breaking anything!

-Your new best friend is
+Now meet your new best friend:

 ```bash
 git status